wright-cemrc-projects/corr/README.md

 # CorRelator
-CorRelator provides easy TEM and FLM correlation as a Java desktop application for On-The-Fly processing.
+CorRelator provides easy TEM and FLM correlation for On-The-Fly processing.

 ## About CorRelator